MargaretKrutikova/margareta.dev/content/blog/aws-cdk-event-store/index.md

 category: blog-post
 ---

 Event store can be deployed as a managed instance via [Event Store Cloud](https://www.eventstore.com/event-store-cloud) which will take care of availability, clustering and other candies.
 The only drawback is the high [cost](https://www.eventstore.com/event-store-cloud/pricing) of the hosting resources plus a separate cost (also high IMO 😛) for [support](https://www.eventstore.com/support).
-Here we won't take any fancy shortcuts with managed clouds and do it on our own in `aws` using `cdk` with `Typescript`.
-We will have one event store cluster running in ECS `Fargate` service accessing an external file system.
+Here we won't take any fancy shortcuts with managed clouds and do it on our own in `AWS` using infrastructure as code with [`CDK`](https://aws.amazon.com/cdk/) in `Typescript`.
+We will have one event store cluster running in ECS `Fargate` service accessing an external file system, or [EFS](https://aws.amazon.com/efs/).

-The `cdk` code is available on [`github`](https://github.com/MargaretKrutikova/event-store-aws-cdk).
+The `CDK` code is available on [`github`](https://github.com/MargaretKrutikova/event-store-aws-cdk).

 Quick links to content: